 STEM Master’s Individual Development Plans as an Essential Tool in Workforce Development

-To sign up for more information about the survey and the workshop, please use this link.
+To sign up for more information about this workshop or to receive updates after the workshop, please use this link

-*****Events will be held November 2021 at the Hilton Tampa Airport Westshore.
-The Conference and Workshop programs will be available in Spring 2021.
-More information about the conference will be posted here: https://www.npsma.org/National-Conferences.
+Events are being held on November 10, 2021 at the Hilton Tampa Airport Westshore in conjunction with the NPSMA conference.
+More information about the NPSMA conference https://www.npsma.org/National-Conferences.